 Education - Featuring 25-30 species from around the world, the Bamboo Forest will allow Hoyt Arboretum Friends to offer classes in bamboo identification, maintenance and Asian art.
 Visitors, especially children, will be fascinated by witnessing several species actually growing inches per day.
 School children will be encouraged to conduct classroom science projects in the collection.
 Through interpretive signage, the myriad uses of bamboo will be highlighted as well as the wide variety of historical uses by Native Americans such as medicine, weaving, food, weapons, construction, etc.

 Visitor Interest - Hoyt Arboretum previously featured a bamboo collection, but it was removed for two reasons: it was not thriving in its location along Johnson Creek, and the creek’s banks required restoration.
 Visitors continue to ask to see the collection and show a particular interest in bamboo as a fast growing sustainable resource used in myriad ways including clothing, building materials, paper and food products.
+Bamboo is a study in ethnobotony - the relationship between peoples and plants.

 Representation - Bamboo is an important plant that is not currently represented in the form of a collection in the arboretum.
 At .36 acres, there is no other global bamboo collection of this size in the Northwest.

 Display - Bamboo is dramatic and beautiful, both visually and aurally.
 The forest will contain 25-30 species of various types and sizes of plants - from 2’ to 45’ tall - from around the world.
 A trail will be cut into the collection allowing visitors to view the plants up close and learn about each of the species.
-A small creek currently runs through the site and will create a small pond in the center of the forest.
+A small creek currently runs through the site and will be restored to create a small pond in the center of the forest.
 This water source will have a functional use in providing water for those species that like “wet feet,” and, if funding allows, a water feature or sculpture will enhance the beauty of the pond.
 Strategically-placed rock features will be added for character and dimension.

 Volunteer -- Join -- Donate